gaehlerm/SoftwareEngineering/README.md

 # 3. Preface
+"I have been consistently disappointed by the quality of CS graduates.
+It’s not that the graduates aren’t bright or talented, it’s just that they haven’t been taught what programming is really all about." - Robert C. Martin

 In 2007 I had my first semester at university.
 It was the first time I learned programming.
 We learned C++ and I found it very confusing.
 Especially things like plain old arrays, pointers, the const expression, etc. I somehow struggled understanding these things.
 They just felt wrong.
 There were so many open questions about how to write the code properly and I didn’t know where to get good advice.
 I passed the exam, but I was somehow dissatisfied.

 Three years later I took a course on computational physics.
 There I had to write slightly bigger programs.
 It worked, but I struggled a lot.
 The code was dreadful and I knew it.
 But I didn't know how to make it better.
 Changing things was hard and I learned how to use a debugger.
 I still have all my university files around, but I didn’t dare to look at this code ever since.
 Already thinking about it makes me shudder.